 COURSE TITLE: Speech 2 Dual Credit Course Numbers: 41651X Grade Level: 11-12 Graduation Credit: 1⁄2 Elective College Credit: WLU COM 101 Content consists of learning to prepare and deliver speeches in the following areas: Dramatic Duo, After Dinner Speaking, Original Oratory, Parliamentary Procedure, Impromptu, and Extemporaneous Speaking, Dramatic and Humorous Interpretation, Interpretation of Prose and Poetry.
 Duration: 1 semester Prerequisite: Successful completion of Speech/Oral Communication 1 with a "C" or better average.
-COURSE TITLE: School Yearbook I, II, III, IV Course Numbers: 407110 407120 407210 407220 407310 407320 407410 407420 Grade Level: 9-12 Graduation Credit: Students in Yearbook will engage in the entire process of producing the current annual edition.
+COURSE TITLE: School Veerbook I. II.
+III.
+IV COURSE IIILE: Course Numbers: 407110 407120 407210 407220 407310 407320 407410 407420 Grade Level: 9-12 Graduation Credit: 1 Elective Students in Yearbook Vill engage in the entire process of producing the current annual edition.
 Students will engage in all types of production activities including sales, advertising, writing copy, page layout, and use of various computer programs including word processing and desktop publishing.
 Previous experience in writing, journalism, desktop publishing, or photography is helpful but not required.
 Students will learn basics of journalism, design, photography, writing, and business.
 Prerequisite: Students must successfully complete the application process to be considered for a staff position.
 Students must have had a "B" or better in English the previous year to be eligible for this class.
 Students who are credit deficient in ENGLISH will not be accepted into this class.
-1 Elective COURSE TITLE: Course Numbers: 40451A 40452A Grade Level: 9-12 Graduation Credit: 1 Elective Students investigate real-world issues from multiple perspectives, gathering and analyzing information from various sources in order to develop credible and valid evidence-based arguments and presentations.
+COURSE TITLE: AP Seminar Course Numbers: 40451A 40452A Grade Level: 9-12 Graduation Credit: 1 Elective Students investigate real-world issues from multiple perspectives, gathering and analyzing information from various sources in order to develop credible and valid evidence-based arguments and presentations.
 Students practice reading and analyzing articles, research studies, and foundational, literary, and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
 Students learn to synthesize information, develop their own perspectives in written essays, and design and deliver oral and visual presentations, both individually and as part of a team.
 Extensive out of class reading and writing is required in this course.
-Starting with the 20256-2026 school year, AP Seminar may be utilized as an English 10 Graduation Credit.
 Duration: 2 semesters Prerequisite: Must be a sophomore or junior, have a current GPA of 3.0 and receive recommendations from at least two current teachers; Standardized test scores will be considered to determine proficiency for entry.
 COURSE TITLE: AP Research Course Numbers: 40461A 40462A Grade Level: 9-12 Graduation Credit: 1 Elective AP Research allows students to deeply explore an academic topic, problem, or issue of individual interest.
 Through this exploration, students design, plan, and conduct a yearlong research based investigation to address a research question.
 In the AP Research course, students further their skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question.
 Students explore their skill development, document their processes, and curate the artifacts of the development of their scholarly work in a portfolio.
 The course culminates in an academic paper of approximately 4000-5000 words (accompanied by a performance or exhibition of product where applicable) and a presentation with an oral defense.
 Extensive out of class reading and writing is required in this course.
 Duration: 2 semesters Prerequisite: Student must successfully complete the AP Seminar course.